Falling may be painful, especially if the landing is less than graceful. Even a few steps out the front door can carry with them the risk of falling.

 “To some extent, genetics determines the peak, but lifestyle influences, such as diet and exercise, are also factors,” Bosha said.

 After age 40, bone mass slowly decreases.
-Taking 1,000 milligrams of calcium and 1,000 International Units (IU) of vitamin D per day can help maintain your bones.
-Also weight-bearing exercise, such as running and brisk walking, and resistance training (muscle-strengthening) are important to maintain muscle and bone strength and prevent falls.
+Taking 1,000 milligrams (0.35 oz) of calcium and 1,000 International Units (IU) of vitamin D per day can help maintain your bones.
+Also weight-bearing exercises, such as running and brisk walking, and resistance training (muscle-strengthening) are important to maintain muscle and bone strength and prevent falls.

 50s and 60s

-After age 50, the daily recommended calcium intake for men remains 1,000 milligrams per day.
-Women who are over 50, entering menopause or have gone through menopause should increase their calcium intake to 1,200 milligrams per day.
+After age 50, the daily recommended calcium intake for men remains 1,000 milligrams (0.35 oz) per day.
+Women who are over 50, entering menopause or have gone through menopause should increase their calcium intake to 1,200 milligrams (0.42 oz) per day.

 As levels of estrogen drop during menopause, rapid bone loss can occur.
 All women 65 or older— including women 60 to 64 years old who have an increased fracture risk — should get a bone-density study.